Fire Mountain Gems and Beads' Contest 2010

 I named this piece

 Just Fun because that is what I felt after I made it.
 It was just something fun to wear and different.
-I had the idea of making a banded bracelet, but I also wanted to add something else, a Swarovski crystal.
+I had the idea of making a banded bracelet, but I also wanted to add something else: crystal.
 I originally attached just the bead to the band but I did not like how it looked.
 So through trial and error, I came up with this design.

 What inspired this design?